CodingEZ/Automated-Garden/README.md

 6. serial (for Arduino communication, currently working on extension)
 7. (FUTURE) tensorflow (normally runs on a 64-bit operating system, have not implemented)

+## Arduino

+You can get the latest Arduino from here: https://www.arduino.cc/en/Main/Software.
+However, the Raspberry Pi we currently have runs on Arduino 1.6.

 # Getting Started